 The American Dental Association (ADA) recommends that parents begin cleaning their babies’ gums within the first few days after birth.
 Doing so can keep the gums healthy and help prepare the baby’s mouth for teething.
 Use a wet cloth to gently rub your baby’s gums and remove any food debris and bacteria.
 Once your baby’s first tooth appears, you can begin using a soft-bristled toothbrush and a tiny smear of toothpaste to brush the tooth twice a day.

-3. Don’t Skip the Floss
+3. Floss Regularly

 Many children (and even adults) are guilty of not flossing their teeth regularly.
 The ADA recommends everyone floss their teeth at least once a day to remove food particles and bacteria that are hard to remove with tooth brushing.
-Teaching your child the proper way to floss at an early age helps reduce their risk of cavities and tooth decay.
+Teaching your child the proper way to floss helps reduce their risk of cavities and tooth decay.
 Have them floss between each tooth, gently moving the floss up and down using a “C” shaped motion.